bmelinden/uncertainSPT/README.txt

 ---------------------------------------------------------------------
 uncertainSPT
 ---------------------------------------------------------------------
-Uncertain SPT contains two software tools to extract and use localization uncertainty for single particle tracking and localization microscopy.
+uncertainSPT contains two basic software tools to extract and use localization uncertainty for single particle tracking and localization microscopy.
-1) EMCCDfit, a localization algorithm to estimate particle positions and from images aquired by an EMCCD camera, and
+1) EMCCDfit, localization algorithms to estimate particle positions and localization uncertainty from images aquired by an EMCCD camera, and
-2) EMhmm, a variational EM algorithm that performs maximum likelihood (ML) inference in a diffusive hidden Markov model, which accounts for motion blur and localization uncertainty.
+2) EMhmm, a variational EM algorithm that performs maximum likelihood inference in a diffusive hidden Markov model, where both motion blur and localization uncertainty are included in the model, through an extension of the Berlund model for single-state diffusion [1].

+The code runs on matlab, with some inner loops implemented in C/C++.
+Binaries for 64 bit linux and max OS are included.

+1. Berglund, A.J.
+(2010).
+Statistics of camera-based single-particle
+tracking.
+Phys.
+Rev. E 82, 11917. doi: 10.1103/PhysRevE.82.011917
 ======================================================================
 Copyright (C) 2016 Martin Lindén and Johan Elf